openfaas/faas/guide/kong_integration_k8s.md

 In this demo we will be using minikube.
 If you have Kubernetes and kubectl installed already you can skip this section.

-The following instructions were coppied from the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+The following instructions were copied from the [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 ```
 $ curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl && chmod +x ./kubectl &&	mv ./kubectl /usr/local/bin/kubectl